 Employment is a complex dynamic for persons with intellectual disabilities.
 Research here reflects the many barriers and disadvantages facing those with intellectual disabilities.
-Where paid employment is concerned, 61.3% of those with intellectual disabilities feel disadvantaged, as 34.6% felt they had been refused a job because of their disability, 31.4% believed they have been denied a promotion because of their disability, and 28% feel they had been denied a job interview because of their disability.
-For those with intellectual disabilities then, there are several barriers that prevent them from even accessing paid employment.
+Where paid employment is concerned, 61.3% of those with intellectual disabilities feel disadvantaged, as 34.6% felt they had been refused a job because of their disability, 31.4% believed they have been denied a promotion because of their disability.25 For those with intellectual disabilities then, there are several barriers that prevent them from even accessing paid employment.
 In our interviews with stakeholders, women with intellectual disabilities shared these frustrations as they noted they felt it was more difficult for them to access paid employment.
 Among their concerns was that they often lacked formal education (in large part because of the barriers covered in the last section) and that employers were unwilling to recognize the informal experiences and knowledge they had.